OEO and CSA Instructions and Documents

 OEO and CSA Archive Documents

-OEO CSA Archive Frontmatter File # 02
+OEO and CSA Archive Frontmatter

-About This Archive: what is and is not in it November, 2024
+File 02 About This Archive: what is and is not in it November, 2024

 This archive has about 570 documents (about 6GB) starting with LBJ’s State of the Union speech in January of 1964 and the 1964 Task Force that drafted the Economic Opportunity Act of 1964.
 The U.S. Office of Economic Opportunity existed from August 8, 1964 through 1974.
 The successor U.S. Community Services Administration existed from January 4, 1975 to September 30, 1981.
 This archive includes selected documents related to community action that were published by or about those two agencies.
 It has some bonus documents from the first twenty years of the Community Service Block Grant that continued major themes, strategies or programs started by OEO or CSA.